Our Flock is Expanding by Two Large Wings and YOU Get to Name Her!

 Females can weigh up to 20 lbs and have a wingspan of up to 8 feet.
 She is an impressive bird and larger than Kody.
 It is common for female raptors to be about 1/3 larger than males.

-General Admission TicketsSteller’s Sea Eagles are found throughout Russia, Korea, Japan, and China, with most breeding in the Kamchatka Peninsula in Russia.
+General Admission TicketsSteller’s Sea Eagles are found throughout Russia, South Korea, Japan, and China, with most breeding in the Kamchatka Peninsula in Russia.
 These large eagles nest on rocky outcroppings or in forested coastal areas.
 Fewer than 5,000 Steller’s Sea Eagles remain in the wild.
 Habitat loss, overfishing affecting the primary food sources of sea eagles, and pollution are driving dramatic population declines.

 The Steller’s Sea Eagle habitat at the National Aviary underwent a full renovation in 2022.
 The naturalistic habitat features plenty of perching, a platform for nesting, a pond for bathing and playing, and other elements that encourage the natural behaviors of birds of prey.